 - Take coconut cans out of the refrigerator.
-Open the top of the can and scoop out only the hard coconut cream leaving the liquid behind.
+Open the top of the can and scoop out only the hardened coconut cream, leaving the liquid behind.
 You don't want the juice, or it will make your frosting runny.

 - Put coconut cream, vanilla, and chocolate chips into a glass bowl and melt coconut cream and chocolate together on a double boiler.
 Stir constantly until completely melted.

-- Cover and let set in the fridge overnight or for at least 3 hours until firm.
+- Remove from heat and let cool at room temperature, then cover with plastic wrap, and set in the fridge overnight or at least 3 hours until firm.